contactandyc/another-c-library/website/ebook/ac-pool/index.md

 # ac_pool

-The ac_pool provides an api similar to malloc, calloc, strdup, along with many other useful common allocation patterns.
-The pool uses an allocate and clear approach.
-There is no free method.
-The clear call clears all of the memory that has been previously allocated from the pool.
-Internally, a counter is to zero to clear and the counter is incremented to allocate (most of the time), so it is very efficient.
-The pool should be initialized with a size such that it doesn't need to grow most of the time prior to clearing.
-There can be a slight advantage to using a size that is a multiple of 4096 when selecting a size (do this instead of selecting 3800 or something close to 4096).
+The ac_pool provides an api similar to malloc, calloc, strdup, along with many other useful common allocation patterns with the exception of free.
+The pool must be cleared (ac_pool_clear) or destroyed (ac_pool_destroy) to reclaim  memory allocated.

+C doesn't have garbage collection.
+Many C developers prefer to stay away from languages which have it as it can cause performance issues.
+The pool provides a way for allocations to happen without them being tracked.
+Collection is not automatic.
+The pool must be cleared or destroyed for memory to be reclaimed.
+This affords the end user significant performance advantages in that each pool can be cleared independently.
+Pools can be created per thread and at various scopes providing a mechanism to mostly (if not completely) eliminate memory fragmentation.
+The pool object isn't thread safe.
+In general, locks cause problems and if code can be designed to be thread safe without locking, it will perform better.
+Many of the objects within the ac_ collection will use the pool for allocation for all of the reasons mentioned above.

+Clearing the pool generally consists of resetting a pointer.
+Memory is only freed if the memory used by the pool exceeded the initial size assigned to it during initialization.
+In this case, the extra blocks will be freed before the counter is reset.
+It is normally best to set the initial size so that overflowing doesn't happen, except in rare circumstances.
+The memory that was previously allocated prior to a clear will still possibly be valid, but shouldn't be relied upon.

 ### Commonly used functions
 ```c